pallets/jinja/docs/api.rst

     .. attribute:: _undefined_hint

-        Either `None` or an unicode string with the error message for the undefined object.
+        Either `None` or a string with the error message for the undefined object.

     .. attribute:: _undefined_obj